paveldk/DubaiServices/README.md

 The sample app shows the following features of the Telerik Platform.

-* Using the Telerik AppBuilder cloud IDE to develop and build a hybrid mobile app with HTML3, CSS and JavaScript.
+* Using the [Telerik AppBuilder]() cloud IDE to develop and build a hybrid mobile app with HTML3, CSS and JavaScript.
 * Creating a well-structured JavaScript code base using the "Module" pattern and the Telerik Kendo UI MVVM framework.
 * Designing the user interface with multiple UI widgets from the Telerik Kendo UI Core package.
-* Creating a login and authentication flow for users in a backend datastore in the Telerik Backend Services.
+* Creating a login and authentication flow for users in a [Telerik Backend Services](http://www.telerik.com/backend-services) datastore.
-* Creating and storing data items in the Telerik Backend Services.
+* Creating and storing data items in a Telerik Backend Services project.
-* Querying and accessing data items from the Telerik Backend Services.
+* Querying and accessing data items from a Telerik Backend Services project.

 ### Requirements ###